vegaprotocol/documentation/docs/node-operators/how-to/rotate-vega-keys.md

 ## Transfering the Artefacts

-The isolated wallet file and the encoded transaction will need to be transported to the machine that is running the Validator node.
+The isolated wallet file and the encoded transaction will need to be transported to the machine that is running the validator node.
 This is so that the isolated wallet file can be imported and the key rotation transaction can be sent to the network.

 How this is done is dependent on the hardware and networking available to you.